The LOCKSS Program is one of the longest-running digital preservation initiatives.

 The alpha test of the LOCKSS software ran through 2000.
 This was shortly followed by a more extensive and ultimately successful beta test, involving participation by over 50 libraries worldwide from 2000 to 2002.

-The LOCKSS Program alpha test ran through 2000, and an early beta version was successfully deployed to 50 libraries worldwide from 2000 to 2002 and ran at these sites with little operator intervention for nearly a year.
-In 2002, Stanford LOCKSS Program staff began to build and test production software.
-From 2002 through mid-2004, this team, along with library staff from Emory University, Indiana University and the New York Public Library, addressed a large number of questions surrounding collection development, collection management and collection access.
-The LOCKSS system was released into production in April 2004.
+In 2002, LOCKSS Program staff began to build the production version of the software.
+From 2002 to 2004, in collaboration with library staff from Emory University, Indiana University, and the New York Public Library, the team worked through questions concerning collection development, management, and access.
+The LOCKSS software was released into production in April 2004.